 - In the present food system, food travels an average of over 1,300 miles from farm to table.
 Purchasing locally grown food reduces oil use and air pollution.

 - Local food growing practices benefit the environment and wildlife because farmers live close to the land.
 Decisions about farming are made by people who are in tune with the natural world, and who care about the land they work and the food they produce.
 Massachusetts farms encompass a patchwork of fields, meadows, woods, streams and ponds that provide essential habitat for wildlife.

 - Maintaining farm land preserves open space.
 Just under 10% of Massachusetts’ 564,000 acres of farmland are permanently protected, so by supporting farming we can keep it a viable industry to keep the land in agriculture and prevent non-productive and unattractive developments.

 - Local food preserves genetic diversity.
-In industrial agriculture, plants are bred for the ability to ripen uniformly, withstand harvesting, survive packing and last a long time on the shelf, so there are only a few varieties in large-scale production.
-This leaves our food supply vulnerable to disease or disaster.
+In industrial agriculture, plants are bred for the ability to ripen uniformly, withstand harvesting, survive packing and last a long time on the shelf, leaving our food supply vulnerable to disease or disaster.
 Smaller local farms often grow many different varieties to provide a longer season, an array of colors, and superior flavor.